 Innovation is a principal driver of U.S. economic growth.
-In 2019, the U.S. will spend an estimated $581 billion on research and development — more than any other country in the world and about 25% of the world’s total — helping the nation rank No. 6 on the Global Innovation Index.
+In 2021, the U.S. will spend nearly $600 billion on research and development — more than any other country in the world and more than 25% of the world’s total — helping the nation rank third on the Global Innovation Index.
 According to the results of the ranking, knowledge and technology outputs are America’s particular strengths.
 Some of the biggest innovations the U.S. has produced recently are the COVID-19 vaccines, and the government spent $12 billion in 2020 on their development and distribution through Operation Warp Speed.

 But certain states deserve more credit than others for America’s dominance in the tech era.
 These states continue to grow innovation through investments in education, research and business creation, especially in highly specialized industries.